One-Loop Integrals for Purely Virtual Particles: Threshold decomposition and fakeon prescription

 \subsection{The fakeon prescription}

 Purely virtual particles, or fakeons, are degrees of freedom of a new type.
 They cannot be produced on shell, but can mediate interactions as virtual particles.
-They are introduced by means of a different quantization prescription, called \emph{fakeon prescription}~\cite{Anselmi:2017yux,Anselmi:2017ygm}.
-In the usual diagrammatics their propagator reads
+They are introduced by means of a different quantization prescription, called \emph{fakeon prescription}~\cite{Anselmi:2017yux,Anselmi:2017ygm}, which modifies the diagrams so the optical theorem is satisfied, once we restrict to the Fock subspace where the fakeons are not external lines.
+Roughly speaking, such modifications remove the parts of the amplitudes that contain information about the fakeons being on shell.
+As a result, every time a fakeon internal line is cut, the associated cut diagram is zero and loop effects cannot resuscitate the fakeons once they are removed from the possible external lines.
+This prevents those type of particles from being on shell at arbitrary scales, making them radically different from resonances or unstable particles, which in principle can be observed on shell.

-and, if used in loop diagrams, it has to be combined with proper deformations of the contour integration of loop momenta~\cite{Anselmi:2017yux}.
-However, this procedure can be overcome by means of the new diagrammatics defined in~\cite{Anselmi:2021hab}.
-In fact, it is sufficient to evaluate the skeleton diagrams using the Feynman prescription for every degrees of freedom and then substitute the propagators~\eqref{eq:newprop} with
+In terms of the threshold decomposition, the fakeon prescription is systematically implemented as follows.
+First, evaluate the skeleton diagrams following the steps (i) and (ii) described in the previous subsection.
+Then, substitute~\eqref{eq:PPDelta} with

-respectively, where necessary.
-This means that the threshold decomposition of a diagram involving fakeons is obtained from the standard one by setting to zero all the $\Delta$'s that contains at least a fakeon frequency $\omega$, i.e. $\Delta^{ab}=0$ if the leg $a$ and/or $b$ is a fakeon.
-For example, in the case of a triangle diagram where the leg 1 is a fakeon, \autoref{ts1} reduces to
+where $\tau=0$ if $x$ contains at least one fakeon frequency, and $\tau=1$ otherwise.
+Finally, to explicitly show that the optical theorem holds, express the result in terms of the quantities~\eqref{eq:PQDdef}.
+However, for the only purpose of evaluating the amplitudes, this final step is optional.
+The substitution~\eqref{eq:PPDeltafake} with $\tau=0$ amounts to remove all the $\Delta$'s that contain at least a fakeon frequency $\omega$, i.e. $\Delta^{ab}=0$ if the leg $a$ and/or $b$ is a fakeon.